FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 A Fabric CA is not as sophisticated as a full CA, but that's OK -- it's sufficient for many purposes.
 As you'll see, there are a few limitations to a Fabric CA. You can read more about these restrictions in the [Fabric CA reference section](../ReferenceMaterial/FabricCA.md)

+## Certificate Revocation Lists

-## Membership Services Providers
+## Membership Service Provider

-You've now seen how CAs can provide verifiable identities through a chain of trust, so let's now see how these identities are recognized.
-That's where Membership Services Providers (MSPs) come into play -- they **list the identities of the principals who are the trusted members of a given organization**.
+You've now seen how a PKI can provide verifiable identities through a chain of trust, so let's now see how these identities can be used to represent the trusted members of a blockchain network.
+That's where a Membership Service Provider (MSP) come into play -- **it lists the identities of the principals who are the trusted members of a given organization in the blockchain network**.

-Whereas a CA provides a verifiable identity, an MSP complements this by identifying which Root CAs and Intermediate CAs are recognized, and thus who an organization considers to be its trusted members.
+Whereas a PKI provides a verifiable identity, an MSP complements this by identifying which Root CAs and Intermediate CAs are trusted to define which principals are considered the members of an organization.
 An MSP can also recognize other things related to membership of a network -- a list identities that have been revoked, for example -- but those things will be covered later.
 For now, **think of an MSP as providing a list of members of a given organization**, either by holding certificates themselves or by listing which CAs can issue valid certificates, or -- as will usually be the case -- through some combination of both.

 If an MSP is defined either on the local file system of a peer or orderer node, it is a **Local MSP**.
 If it's found in the policy configuration of the network or each channel, it is a **Global MSP**.
 You'll hear more about local and global MSPs and why the distinction between them is important later.

 ### Mapping MSPs to Organizations

-Because an organization will typically recognize a single list of members, it will usually have a single MSP.
+Because an organization will typically have a single list of members, it will usually have a single MSP.
 This exclusive relationship makes it sensible to name the MSP after the organization, a convention you'll find adopted in most policy configurations.
 For example, organization `ORG1` would have an MSP called `ORG1.MSP`.
 In some cases an organization may require multiple membership lists -- for example, where channels are used to perform very different business functions with other organizations.
 In these cases it makes sense to have multiple MSPs and name them accordingly, e.g., `ORG2.MSP.NATIONAL` and `ORG2.MSP.GOVERNMENT`, reflecting the different membership roots of trust in the NATIONAL sales channel compared to the GOVERNMENT channel for `ORG2`.

 | ![MSP1](./IdentityandChainsofTrust.diagram.3.png) |
 | :---: |